cgleonr/Personal_PokeDex/README.md

 - **Navigation**: Use the D-pad buttons to navigate between Pokémon
 - **Classic Design**: Styled to look like the original Pokédex device from the anime

+## Note:
+The backend process must be closed manually, othrewise flask server will remain running in the backend.
+Use `Ctrl + C` in the opened terminal to close the process.